swcarpentry/good-enough-practices-in-scientific-computing/index.md

     row per field site and then columns for measurements made at each of several time points.
 Be prepared to gather such columns into a variable of measurements, plus a new variable for time point.
+    Figure 1 presents an example of such a transformation.

 4.  *Record all the steps used to process data*: Data manipulation is as integral to your analysis as statistical modelling and inference.
-If you do not document this step thoroughly, it impossible for you, or anyone else, to repeat the analysis.
+If you do not document this step thoroughly, it is impossible for you, or anyone else, to repeat the analysis.

     The best way to do this is to write scripts for *every* stage of